-I have been wanting/looking (ok, ok stalking!) all of the local shops/junk yards/antiques in town, the internet, and basically anywhere I can thing of that could possibly have a vintage sled.
+I have been wanting/looking (ok, ok stalking!) all of the local shops/junk yards/antiques in town, the internet, and basically anywhere I can think of that could possibly have a vintage sled.
 However, I have been known for being a little bit on the frugal side.

 I’m not even sure if that’s the right word to describe myself though.

 Why?
-Because I’m sort of in between being a cheap skate and “I’m not going to spend that much”, if that even makes sense.
+Because I’m sort of in between being a cheapskate and “I’m not going to spend that much” if that even makes sense.
 I’m kind of like Barbie meets a budget.
 Only my measurements are a little more realistic. ;)